matthiasbruns/android-dagger2-tutorial/README.md

 }
 ````

 The DaggerApplication class prepares the Dagger dependency graph.
-It initializes the AppComponents
+It initializes the AppComponent
 and decides, if the app should use online features or not.
 If another component depends on this
-AppComponent, it can receive the creates AppComponent through:
+AppComponent, it can receive the created AppComponent through:

 `````java
 /**